giorgiobini/Deep-Learning-for-Audio-Super-Resolution/README.md

 As for the data, we use the Voice Cloning Toolkit Corpus (VCTK) [dataset](https://datashare.ed.ac.uk/handle/10283/3443).

-Furthermore, we process audio data with one of the state-of-the-art open-source STT engines, i.e. Deep Speech (([github repo](https://github.com/mozilla/DeepSpeech))).
+We processed audio data with one of the state-of-the-art open-source STT engines, i.e. Deep Speech ([github repo](https://github.com/mozilla/DeepSpeech)).

 ### Documents
 You can read my [thesis](docs/thesis_latex/Bini_Giorgio_Tesi_LMDS_24032021.pdf) and look at my [presentation](docs/Presentation/Presentazione.pptx).